 We will expect more from our kids, and pray like crazy that they rise up.
 This is our plan to help our kids make healthy choices and hopefully choose purity and abstinence…

-- We’ll warn them that it won’t be easy, and teach them about avoiding tempting situations, and only dating those who have similar values.
+- We’ll warn them that it won’t be easy, and teach them about avoiding tempting situations, and the importance of dating those who have similar values.

 - Obviously, the friends they hang around with can make a big difference.
-Sometimes we’ll be able to help guide them in this (getting them involved with a good youth group, etc.), but other times we may just spin our wheels.
+Sometimes we’ll be able to help guide them in this (getting them involved with a good youth group, etc.), but parents can't always control that.

-- What else do you suggest for helping your kids stay pure?
+- What else do you suggest for helping our kids choose abstinence until marriage?

 Will it “work”?
 Will they choose right?

-Like I said above, nobody knows, it’s a risk no matter what, but we’d rather err this way.
-Besides, we’re not alone, God must hate the pain of young pregnancies, STD’s, and broken hearts even more than we do.
+Like I said above, nobody knows, and it’s a risk no matter what, but we’d rather err this way.
+Besides, we’re not alone — God must hate the pain of young pregnancies, split families, STD’s, and broken hearts even more than we do.
 If our kids make wrong choices, and we all do at times, we’ll just have to get through it with His help.

 You may think we're positively crazy, to believe purity and abstinence is the answer, and feel free to tell me so in the comments, but the pain from not waiting is everywhere around us and we believe this plan is the safer bet.